 In our new series of articles, we’ll be diving deep into some popular pet food brands to see if they really are healthy for your dog.
+There’s a lot of confusion surrounding pet food, and we hope to help pet parents make better choices for their pets.

 In this article, we’re taking a closer look at the Pedigree dog food brand.
 We’ll examine the ingredients, nutritional values, the company’s history, and more to help you become an informed consumer.